-We consider that best execution is owed in respect of working order or negotiated order trades in respect of emerging market equities.
-Cash emerging markets are generally where such equities can be illiquid and there is therefore often very limited competition.
-However, working order or negotiated order trades in relation to emerging market equities can involve highly prescriptive specific instructions from you as to how you require the trades to be executed and this will limit the duty of best execution to those matters which are not covered by specific instructions.
+We consider that best execution is owed in respect of working order or negotiated order trades for emerging market equities.
+Cash emerging markets are generally where such equities can be illiquid and there is therefore, often very limited competition.
+However, working order or negotiated order trades in relation to emerging market equities can involve highly prescriptive, specific instructions from you as to how you require the trades to be executed thereby limiting the duty of best execution to those matters which are not covered by specific instructions.